madjestic/e1337/README.md

 -- Realistic Newtonian physics and Inertia.

--- Ships and materials can break due to overloads, including, but not limited to, extreme changes of acceleration applied a mass with certain material properties.
+-- Ship components, crew and materials can be damaged due to overloads, including, but not limited to, extreme changes of acceleration applied a mass with certain material properties.

+-- Crew-management with survivial elements.

+-- Component-based destruction model.

 -- Relativistic Space-Time model.

--- Evolving Civilisations.
+-- Dynamic Evolving Civilisations.

 -- Spectral control of simulation vs arcade settings over physics and gameplay elements.

 -- Hybrid Sandbox Singlplayer with Indirect Multiplayer.

--- A mix of emerging gameplay with hand-crafted scenarios.
+-- A mix of emerging gameplay with hand-crafted scenarios and evolving tree of story-lines.

 -- Direct Coop Multiplayer.

+-- Community-assisted development.

 ## Progress so far:
 [youtube](https://www.youtube.com/watch?v=oiajlYck-50)